Asymptotic control theory for a system of linear oscillators: Basic control: high-energy zone

 and it depends on the direction of the vector $p(x)$ only, so that the scaling $p\mapsto\lambda p,$ where $\lambda>0$, does not affect the control.
-The minus sign in (\ref{approx4}) is due to the fact that $p(x)$ is the {\it outer} normal to $T\Omega$ at the point $x$.
+We emphasize that the minus sign in (\ref{approx4}) is due to the fact that $p(x)$ is the {\it outer} normal to $T\Omega$ at the point $x$, while the momentum $\psi$ in the Pontryagin maximum principle is the {\it inner} normal to the exact reachable set.